Whether you’ve experienced it yourself, or know someone who has, you likely understand how awful a bad neighbor can be.

 Planting eggplant and tomatoes together increases the chances that blight will spread to both plants, ruining your harvest.
 As blight can remain in the soil, it is also recommended to avoid planting eggplants in the same soil after tomatoes, or vice versa, for at least two years.

-Potatoes and eggplant are both members of the nightshade family.
+Potatoes and tomatoes are both members of the nightshade family.
 And, like eggplant, potatoes can cause problems with disease in your tomatoes.

 Potatoes and tomatoes are susceptible to the same diseases, many of which are spread through the soil.
 Planting the two next to each other increases the likelihood that a disease problem with one plant will spread to the other.